hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

   from its publisher.
 - If not already available, a DIDComm connection between the wallet and the attestation service is created.
-- The wallet uses the RPC protocol to request a nonce from the service to be used in the attestation.
+- The wallet uses the DRPC protocol to request a nonce from the service to be used in the attestation.
 The service responds with the nonce.
-- The wallet uses a new instance of the RPC protocol to request the attestation be performed.
+- The wallet uses a new instance of the DRPC protocol to request the attestation be performed.
 The service responds with the status of the attestation process.
 - The service completes the business process by initiating an Issue Credential process to issue an attestation verifiable credential.